Remote App Manual

 Layering allows for multiple geographic layers to be present within a single SOS dataset.
 Each layer’s visual attributes, such as visibility and transparency, can be manipulated.
-Layering caters to more dynamic presentations and can be used to fluidly demonstrate the relationships between datasets and layers within a datset.
+Layering caters to more dynamic presentations and can be used to fluidly demonstrate the relationships between datasets and layers within a dataset.

 In pre-programmed layering, a dataset has already been created to store multiple layers.
 Select a dataset in the current playlist or in the Data Catalog.
 If that dataset has any layers associated with it, a layers button* (a blue circle with the number of layers in the dataset) will automatically appear next to the dataset’s name.

 Tap on the layers button.
 A list of all the layers in the dataset will appear in the Display Elements list, along with an ON/OFF switch for each layer.
 To display a layer on the sphere, simply toggle the layer’s switch to ON.
 To make a layer invisible on the sphere, simply toggle the layer’s switch to OFF.
 To adjust the transparency of the layer, make sure the layer is turned ON and then adjust the transparency slider for that layer.
 To delete a layer, tap the X button for that layer.
 (Note that when you reload the dataset, the previously deleted layer will show up again on the Display Elements list.)